blkcoffee/pixyll/_posts/2018-02-26-kioptrixLvl2.md

 <br><br>
 ![uname](/assets/kernel.PNG){: .center-image }
 <br><br>
 We now know it's Linux Kernel 2.6.9-55 - Let's google an exploit! <a href="http://www.exploit-db.com/exploits/9542/">This exploit</a> seems like it's gonna work for us!
-It's been tested on a similar machine to this one. <br>Let's save that to "/var/www/html", start Apache on our Kali machine and download the exploit through the session we created with netcat.
+It's been tested on a similar machine to this one. <br><br>Let's save that to "/var/www/html", start Apache on our Kali machine and download the exploit through the session we created with netcat.

 Okay, to download it let's first cd to /tmp.
 Now we can wget from our apache server, compile and execute!